 If the scenario I outlined above is, indeed, the way Apple sees the future of this product line, there’s still a long way to go: multitasking isn’t there yet, the keyboard remains an afterthought, an iPad isn’t as information-dense because its controls still need to be touch-friendly, and so on.
 But there are clues that Apple is very serious about the iPad as a replacement computer.
 USB-C and the singling-out of external display support is one such indicator, I feel; iOS 11 brought the Dock to the iPad, which makes it feel much faster for switching between apps; and there are some iPad-specific Springboard improvements destined for iOS 13 that ought to shake things up.

-Taking a step back, I think it’s worth addressing how far the iPad’s software has felt compared to the hardware, as far as telling a complete and elegant story about using it as a full Mac replacement.
+Taking a step back, I think it’s worth addressing how poor the iPad’s software has felt compared to the hardware, as far as telling a complete and elegant story about using it as a full Mac replacement.
 The new iPad Pro models look wildly impressive — like pure slabs of magic internet-connected glass.
 But the software has evolved far slower.
 A big reason for this is, I believe, that using iOS as the basis for the future of personal computers has required a rethink of every system paradigm taken for granted on the Mac.
 I don’t think it has been universally successful.
 But I do truly believe that by building iOS up as opposed to breaking MacOS down — that is, adding functionality within a made-for-touch framework rather than glomming touch onto MacOS — will prove to be a wise choice in the coming years.